Skip to main content

 Skip User Reviews

-• Engaging and satisfying combat system with distinct weapons and a rewarding parry mechanic.
+• Engaging and satisfying parry-based combat with multiple unique weapons and fluid movement.

-• Storytelling and lore are somewhat disjointed and unclear, with minimal voice acting and some localization issues.
+• Storytelling is scattered and often confusing, relying heavily on database lore entries with minimal voice acting and some localization issues.

 • story

-• “While the narrative will come off as fairly standard to people familiar with anime tropes, it worked really well within the context of the game’s metroidvania nature since it wove exploration and storytelling seamlessly by tying your investigation of the titular academy to your overall purpose.
-The internal clock ties to the quest system, with certain NPCs and events only available before or after certain times, making you think tactically about navigation and planning.”
+• “While the narrative will come off as fairly standard to people familiar with anime tropes, I have to admit that it worked really well within the context of the game’s metroidvania nature since it wove exploration and storytelling seamlessly by tying your very investigation of the titular academy to your overall purpose.
+This internal clock is actually tied to the title’s quest system, with certain NPCs and events only being available before or after a certain time-slot, which effectively makes you think tactically about the way in which you will approach navigation of the map when it comes to specific tasks you wish to accomplish, in order to make sure you get the timing right!
+In all honesty, this system sounds way more complicated than it actually is, since all that will be required of you will be some basic observation of the map overview in order to determine the right path to follow by counting how many rooms you'll have to pass through and deciding the ideal course by calculating which route will allow you to get to your goal before the given time limit, but I still felt like it added some welcome spice to quest completion.”

 • “Unfortunately, the main story does suffer a bit from the storytelling choices made, as it is mostly conveyed through database entries.”